 If you Google “Home Organizing Tips for the Holidays,” in exactly 0.37 seconds you will get 101,000 results.
 Two questions immediately come to mind: Where does one possibly begin, and aren’t the holidays already stressful enough?

 There are probably at least 50 organizing tips for every room in your house, and at that rate, you might be organized in time for next Christmas.

 If you are super-organized, say, like Martha Stewart, the real queen of home organization, then kudos to you.
-The other 99% is green with envy, especially if you have a team of minions at your beck and call as Martha does.
+The other 99% of us are green with envy.
+Especially if you have a team of minions at your beck and call as Martha does.
 However, for most of us getting ready for the holidays is simply a way of ensuring that our loved ones will not have to deal with an overly-emotional, stressed-out version of ourselves.